Epidemic spread: limiting contacts to regular circles is not necessarily the safest option: Results

 The values of $\beta_T$ defining scenarios L and G, and the corresponding $\beta_l$ values derived from them, for different locations, are provided in Table \ref{ratesLandG2}.
 The daily contact probability between individuals, $p_l^C$, is also presented.
 The $p_l^C$-values help us to quantify our classification of contacts as frequent or occasional.
-To estimate the probability of having a contact at location $l$ over a time period $\Delta t = 1 $ day, we assumed $\beta_l = c_t \beta^C_l$, where $\beta^C_l$ is the contact rate and $c_t$ is the probability of transmission given contact.
-Then,
+To estimate the probability of having a contact at location $l$ over a time period $\Delta t = 1 $ day, we assumed $\beta_l = c_t \beta^C_l$, where $\beta^C_l$ is the contact rate and $c_t$ is the probability of transmission given contact\footnote{Decomposing the transmission rate into a contact rate and a per-contact transmission probability is a standard modeling simplification \cite{wallinga2006}.
+Although fixing a transmission probability may facilitate scenario construction, the separate empirical identification of contact rates and transmission probabilities is generally not attainable.
+For this reason, the model is formulated directly in terms of $\beta_T$, understood as an effective transmission rate incorporating contact duration, interaction type, and related factors.}.

 To make this estimation, we used $c_t=0.03$, based on estimates for COVID-19 in different countries \cite{pnaswilder}.
 It is worth noting that this value of $c_t$ does not affect our calculations since the parameters that enter the simulation are the transmission rates $\beta_l$ defined from the $\beta_T$.
 However, including an approximate estimate of $c_t$ allows us to make a rough estimation of $p^C_l$.
 As can be seen in the table, for the contacts identified as frequent, the daily probability of encountering is on the order of 1, while for occasional contacts, $p^C_l \ll 1$.
 For all the simulations carried out in this section, we set $I_{ini}=36$.